isb-cgc/readthedocs/docs/source/sections/webapp/program_data_upload.rst

 .. image:: Register_Step_3.png

-**Step 4**: Use the "Register Cloud Storage Bucket" or "Register BigQuery Dataset" links to add buckets and datasets as needed
+**Step 4**: Use the "Register Cloud Storage Bucket" or "Register BigQuery Dataset" links to add buckets and datasets as needed.

 .. image:: Register_Step_4.png